 The Fund has adopted a Distribution and Service Plan in compliance with Rule 12b-1 under the 1940 Act that allows the Fund to pay distribution and service (12b-1) fees for the sale and servicing of its Class II Shares.
 Under the Distribution and Service Plan, the Fund is permitted to pay as compensation to the Fund's Distributor and/or other qualified recipients 0.25% on an annualized basis of the aggregate net assets of the Fund attributable to Class II Shares (the "Distribution and Service Fee").
 Because these fees are paid out of the Fund's assets on an ongoing basis, over time these fees will increase the cost of an investment and may cost more than paying other types of sales charges.
-As of the date of this Prospectus, Class II Shares are not offered for sale.
+As of the date of this Prospectus, Class II Shares are not offered to investors and therefore the Fund has not paid any distribution and service (12b-1) fees to date.
 Class I Shares are not subject to the Distribution and Service Fee.